Call for Proposals

 Through this reporting grant, EJN will commission stories that seek to investigate emerging and long-standing issues facing ocean conservation and sustainable use to capture the importance and urgency of the threats facing our world’s waters.

-These grants are part of a larger project being carried out by EJN to try and increase and improve reporting on ocean issues.
+These grants are part of a larger project being carried out by EJN to try and increase and improve reporting on ocean issues, and are made possible with support from the Calouste Gulbenkian Foundation (UK Branch).
 Please see our Ocean Media Initiative webpage for more information.

 We welcome any story ideas that will investigate threats to the conservation or sustainable use of the oceans.

 Before submitting your application, we suggest applicants review Sustainable Development Goal 14: Life Below Water.
 The targets under this SDG highlight some of the most pressing issues facing the oceans, including marine pollution, ocean acidification and overfishing.
 We will give special consideration to pitches that relate to one or more of these targets, as well as to proposals that will examine intersections between the Covid-19 pandemic and ocean conservation.